slatedocs/slate/source/includes/_getting_started.md

 -->

 <aside class="notice">
-If the response contains the "errors" field, the request was <strong>not</strong> successful
+If the response contains the "errors" field, the request was <strong>not</strong> successful.
 </aside>

 ### Error response